gh-andre/fmtlog/README.md

 See `CMakeLists.txt` file for detailed build instructions for all supported configurations.

+The source was changed to include `fmt` from a system location, via `#include` directives using angle brackets.
+The expectation is that `fmt` is installed on its own and not as a Git submodule.

 If `fmt` is installed system-wide, as opposed to using the one managed as a Git submodule within this project, versions other than 8.1.0 were not tested and may not compile or work.